 Definition

 X3DH, short for Extended Triple Diffie-Hellman, is the key-agreement protocol that lets two parties establish a shared secret even when one of them is offline.
-This asynchronous property is what makes encrypted messaging practical, you can send a first message to a contact who is asleep with their phone off, and they derive the same key when they wake up.
-It is the handshake that precedes the per-message ratcheting of a live session.
+This asynchronous property is what makes encrypted messaging practical: you can send a first message to a contact who is asleep with their phone off, and they derive the same key when they wake up.
+It is the handshake that precedes the per-message ratcheting of a live session — the bootstrap that turns two strangers' published keys into a private channel.

 Prekeys and the offline bootstrap

 The protocol works by having each user publish a bundle of public keys to a server in advance.
 That bundle contains a long-term identity key, a medium-term signed prekey (rotated periodically and signed by the identity key), and a batch of single-use one-time prekeys.
 A sender fetches a recipient's bundle, verifies the signature, generates an ephemeral key pair, and computes the shared secret immediately, without the recipient being present.
-The server merely stores and serves public key material.
+In effect, the recipient has pre-answered the handshake: the prekeys are their half of a conversation they have not yet joined.
+The server merely stores and serves public key material — it never holds anything secret.

 Three (or four) Diffie-Hellman computations